• Go to app

 2. Kokoda

 Kokoda is raw fish, like Mahi Mahi, that’s marinated in lime and lemon juices and is like ceviche where the citric juices “cook” the fish.
-Fijians also add coconut milk, chillies, onions, tomatoes, spring onions, capsicum, and seawater.
-This national dish of Fiji is served in a large clamshell, coconut shell or bamboo in festive style.
+Fijians also add coconut milk, chilies, onions, tomatoes, spring onions, capsicum, and seawater.
+This national food of Fiji is served in a large clamshell, coconut shell, or bamboo in festive style.

 Kokoda looks too good to eat!
 Image credits: @fiji_i_love_you on Instagram